kgs19/kcmd/README.md

 The `kcmd` library provides the following high-level commands:
 - **Helm Commands:**
     - `RunHelmInstall`: Executes the `helm upgrade --install` command to install or upgrade a Helm chart.
+    - `RunHelmCmd`: Executes any Helm command with specific args.
+Use for cases not already covered by the library.
 - **Docker Commands:**
     - `RunDockerVersion`: Executes the `docker version` command to display Docker version information.

+### By convention,
+all commands that are prefixed with `Run` will print the output of the commands. all commands that are prefixed with `Get` will return the output of the commands.

 ## 💡 Examples
 See [./examples](./examples) for example usage.